 There is a 5% buffer built into the certainty calculations, so a player's certainty isn't penalized for playing opponents of similar skill.
 The overall certainty for all games is currently 88%.

 If you have played in a competitive Guild Ball event in the past, you are probably already on the Longshanks' roster.
 Check the player list to confirm.
-Follow the "claim this profile" instructions to log in and acccess your account.
+If you find your player profile, follow the "claim this profile" instructions to log in and acccess your account.
 Once you claim an account with your email address and password, you will be able to access all the features of the Longshanks system.

-Once an event begins, you will be able to see your name and current standing on the event page.
+Once you are registered, you will be able to see your name and current standing on the event page.
 You will also be able to see and enter the results of your current game on your control panel.

-When events are imported from other management systems (TieBreak, etc.), games are matched to players based on name.
+When events are imported from other management systems, games are matched to players based on name.
 To ensure that all of your games are linked to your account correctly, either your display name or one of your alternate names should match the name(s) you've used to register at events using other systems.

-To avoid confusion, please use your full name (first & last) as your display name.
-Nicknames are allowed but not encouraged.
-If you choose to use one, make sure that it is unique.
+To avoid confusion, use your full name (first & last) as your display name.
+Nicknames can be entered but should not replace your display name.

-Create an event by clicking the "create new event" button on your control panel.
+Create an event by clicking the "host a new event" button on your control panel.
 After that, you will be able to enter details such as the name, date, and location of your event.
 You will also be able to register players for the event.

 You may set a player capacity for your event.
 If you do this, players will not be able to register for the event once it reaches the player cap.
-As the TO, you will still be able to add players beyond the cap.
+As the event organizer, you will be able to add players beyond the capacity.

 When adding players to an event, a menu may appear as you are typing in a player's name.
 If you see the correct name in this menu, select it.
 This will ensure that the correct player profile is used.

-If the correct name does not appear, type in the player's full name (first and last) and a new profile will be created for that player.
-Please confirm the spelling of names before creating new player accounts.
+If the correct name does not appear, finish typing in the player's full name and a new profile will be created for that player.
+Confirm the spelling of names before creating new player accounts.

 |Tournament||Follows the standard procedures outlined in the Organised Play Document.|